KevinMarquette/kevinmarquette.github.io/_draft/2017-08-13-Powershell-user-group.md

 ---
 layout: post
-title: "Powershell: Starting the SoCal Powershell User Group"
+title: "Powershell: SoCal Powershell User Group"
 date: 2017-08-13
 tags: [PowerShell]
 ---

+When I moved to Orange County for a new job, I was a bit surprised that Sourthern California

 <!--more-->